jshreyans/frontend-101/README.md

 # frontend-101
-## Department of Visual Media - Frontend Assignment for CSS and Javascript
+## Department of Visual Media - Assignment for CSS and Javascript
 1. A
     - A1 : Basic Grid
       - responsive grid made with felxboxes